 There’s a lot of misconception and misinformation out there about self-publishing versus traditional publishing.

 This post may contain affiliate links, which means if you follow them and purchase something, we may make a small commission.
 To see our full affiliate disclosure, please click here.

-Questions ranged from “which publisher should I go with?” to “Why would anyone ever want to self-publish?” to “How much should I pay for self-publishing?” and more.
-As I watched these conversations happen over and over again, one thing became clear.
+Questions range from “which publisher should I go with?” to “Why would anyone ever want to self-publish?” to “How much should I pay for self-publishing?” and more.
+As I watch these conversations happen over and over again, one thing becomes clear.

 Publishing includes a lot more than most people think.
 Anything in print belongs to the publishing category (even sketches and songs!).
 And guess what?
 Even board games belong in the “publishing” category, too.
 But that’s a post for another day.

 Let’s get the meaning of “publishing” straight before we even go into self-publishing versus traditional publishing in the book world.

 In the online fights about self-publishing versus traditional publishing, people often miss the point.
 And the point is, the definition of publishing is a lot broader than most people think.
 Don’t take my word for it.
 Trust the people who have published the definitions about publishing.